 Because the paint dries super fast, you’ll be able to do the next step fairly quickly!
 Remove the painter’s tape, draw a few lines on the trees, and you’ve got a gorgeous piece of art.

-Sometimes, the prep is enough to banish all thoughts of stir crazy.
+Sometimes, the prep for art projects is enough to banish all thoughts of stir crazy.

 Grab the paint.

 And the brushes.